 It was not until 1968 that globus sensation was no longer linked with signs of hysterical personality and was renamed “globus pharyngeus.”

 Globus sensation is a common condition.
-Reports indicate that globus sensation accounts for approximately 4 percent of all new ear, nose, and throat (ENT) practice’s referrals.
+Reports indicate that globus sensation accounts for approximately

 The condition is present equally in men and women.
 However, it is more likely for a woman to report the symptoms of the condition than men.
 Also, middle-aged people are more likely to report it than younger individuals.